arpith/blog/posts/note-taking.md

 ### Feedback
 For performance related feedback I usually start with what work was done and what the associated impact was.
 As an example, I maintain a high level brag documents to document the broader work I've been involved in over the last half.
 I usually frame this in the context of my goals for the half or longer term goals.
-I use this document to write my self review and share it with my manager and anyone who's providing me a peer review.
+I use this document to write my self review and share it with my manager and anyone who's writing a peer review for me.

 When writing a peer review for a colleague I write down how we interacted and the impact they had on the project.
 I typically also ask them if they have a brag document so I can frame this in the context of their other work and goals.